helloideabox/powerpack-lite-elementor/readme.txt

 ### CREATIVE EXTENSIONS

  - **ADVANCED DISPLAY CONDITIONS FUNCTIONALITY**
-Use Elementor for advanced cases like timed-content, content for logged in users, special content based on user's browser, display content based on page, post, archive rules, and much more.
+ Our Advanced Display Conditions have in-built support for Advanced Custom Fields which allows you to display content from custom fields based on user's browser, operating system, date, time, login status, and much more.
 The most UNIQUE solution for Elementor widgets and sections.

 https://www.youtube.com/watch?v=blCGxZujnJg